Stability and Growth Pact: Bailout programs

-As a consequence of the crisis, some Members lost access to financial markets to refinance their debt.
+Because of the crisis, some Members lost access to financial markets to refinance their debt.
 Clearly, the SGP framework proved not enough to ensure the stability of the Eurozone.
 For this reason, a bailout facility was deemed necessary to face such extraordinary challenges.
-The first attempt was the European Financial Stability Facility (EFSF), specifically created in 2010 to help Greece, Portugal and Ireland.
+The first attempt was the European Financial Stability Facility (EFSF), specifically created in 2010 to help Greece, Portugal, and Ireland.
 However, a permanent facility was created two years later with the establishment of the European Stability Mechanism (ESM).
 The latter consists of an international treaty signed on 2 February 2012 by Eurozone Members only.

 Ailing Members receive financial aid in the form of low-interest loans whose disbursement is attached policy conditionalities.
-The latter usually consist in Macroeconomic Adjustment Programs (MAPs) whose adoption is deemed necessary to fix the imbalances which gave raise to the original instability.
+The latter usually consist in Macroeconomic Adjustment Programs (MAPs) whose adoption is deemed necessary to fix the imbalances which gave rise to the original instability.

 Bailout programs do not constitute enforcement procedure stricto sensu.
-However, since financial support always entails compliance with a number of budgetary and economic conditionalities, they can be construed a sort of ex post enforcement mechanism.
+However, since financial support always entails compliance with several budgetary and economic conditionalities, they can be construed as a sort of ex post enforcement mechanism.

+Reform 2024

+On 26 April 2023, the Commission presented three legislative proposals to implement a comprehensive reform of the EU fiscal framework: